-The ACLE Competition & Regulation meetings are a series of annual workshops that focus on topics in competition law enforcement and regulation.
-Around a program of key-note speakers, (young) scholars discuss submitted academic papers in parallel sessions.
-The leading idea is to inform European competition policy.
-The aim is to attract roughly 100 specialized participants from academia, government antitrust agencies, law and consulting firms to create the optimal conditions for a high level exchange of views.
+The ACLE Competition & Regulation meetings (from 2005-2013) consisted of a series of annual workshops that focused on topics in competition law enforcement and regulation.
+Around a program of key-note speakers, (young) scholars discussed submitted academic papers in parallel sessions.
+The leading idea was to inform European competition policy.
+The aim was to attract many specialized participants from academia, government antitrust agencies, law and consulting firms to create the optimal conditions for a high level exchange of views.

 2013: The Public Interest-Defense in Cartel Offenses

 The ninth ACLE Competition & Regulation Meeting focused on the weighing of public interests in the assessment of competition cases, in particular the cartel prohibition.
 Competition authorities are increasingly expected to consider other public interests than just competition in their competition decisions, including quality of the health care system, the environment, and living conditions of farm animals.
 The Dutch ACM stated to be receptive to cartels arguing the collusive production of public interests in defense of cartel overcharges.
 Apart from the question whether this Dutch initiative is compatible with EU competition law, how in practice will any gain in public interests be weighed against the anti-competitive effects of a cartel?
 The discussion on these fundamental issues raised by the Dutch initiative was introduced by Erik Kloosterhuis (ACM), Giorgio Monti (EUI Florence), Gareth Myles (University of Exeter) and Luc Peeperkorn (European Commission).

 2012: Behavioural Competition and Regulation